avigewirtz/avigewirtz.github.io-/git-and-github/background/README.md

 To seamlessly track and manage changes to a codebase over time, developers utilize VCS software.
 Some benefits of VCS include:

-1. The ability to refer a codebase to a prior state.
+1. The ability to revert a codebase to a prior state.
 This is useful in many situations; for example, when a modification introduces a bug.&#x20;
 3. Creating and maintaining separate copies of the codebase.
 This allows developers to experiment and test new features without jeopardizing the original codebase’s stability.

 ## GitHub